 Panasonic Lumix GF7 review: things we love

 - Interchangeable lenses.
 Although this camera looks more like your regular point-and-shoot camera, it's much better than that.
-Just like any DSLR camera, Lumix GF7 gives you a wide range of lenses you can mount on camera body.
+Just like any DSLR camera, Lumix GF7 gives you a wide range of lenses you can mount on the camera body.
 We've got so far 12-32 mm kit lens, and 25 mm f 1.4 prime lens.
-We also plan on purchasing wide angle lens, and telephoto lens.
+We also plan on purchasing a wide-angle lens, and telephoto lens.

 - Easy-to-operate.
-Panasonic camera and software are super user-friendly.
-The buttons are placed perfectly: on the right side of the top-plate you've got grouped together power / shutter button, intelligent auto mode, and shooting mode dial (with manual, aperture and shutter priority modes, fun filter modes, and preset scene modes as well as standard modes like landscape, portrait, macro, and sport).
-A top-plate also feature F1 button, assigned to WiFi function (we've changed this to ISO).
+Panasonic cameras and software are super user-friendly.
+The buttons are placed perfectly: on the right side of the top-plate you've got grouped together power/shutter button, intelligent auto mode, and shooting mode dial (with manual, aperture, and shutter priority modes, fun filter modes, and preset scene modes as well as standard modes like landscape, portrait, macro, and sport).
+A top-plate also features an F1 button, assigned to the WiFi function (we've changed this to ISO).
 In the back of the body, within easy reach are also white balance, exposure correction, and AF modes.
 Operating this camera is super-easy and intuitive.
 You'll get it in a second.

 - 6 custom Fn buttons for quick access.
-We've already mention F1 button on the left side of the top-plate.
-There are additional 5 function buttons placed on the screen, and easily reachable via touch screen.
-You can set whatever function you want to have a quick access to.
+We've already mentioned the F1 button on the left side of the top-plate.
+There are additional 5 function buttons placed on the screen, and easily reachable via a touch screen.
+You can set whatever function you want to have quick access to.

 - Jump mode.
 This one is fun … it basically allows you to take those awesome jump photos (that.everybody.seems.to.love.taking).
 You need to connect a camera with your phone (that you'll have on you as you jump).
-Camera recognize the move, and snaps a photo automatically as you jump.
+The camera recognizes the movement and snaps a photo automatically as you jump.